yo-yo-yo-jbo/macos_xprotect/README.md

 ### XProtect.meta.plist
 The file `/Library/Apple/System/Library/CoreServices/XProtect.bundle/XProtect.meta.plist` is a metadata file that defines additional rules for XProtect, including enforcement policies and versioning information.
-It specifies which macOS versions enforce certain XProtect rules and actions taken upon detection, as well as blacklists for other types of files such as plugins.
+It specifies which macOS versions enforce certain XProtect rules and actions taken upon detection, as well as blacklists for plugins.
 Here is an example:

 ```xml